jdrichardstech/online-shopper-complete/teach.md

     ```

-194. Next we need to add the route to app.js as usual.
+194. Next we need to add the cartRouter to app.js as usual ....app.use(cartRouter.....).
-195. Go back over the single-product ejs for them
+195. Let's add the form to the single-product ejs that we created.
 196. Now we want the plus and minus buttons to increment and for the price to increase and decrease when we press the buttons and add or subtract from the quanity.
      We will do that using vanllia javascript.
 197. In your public folder, add a folder called js and a file called productQuantityAdjust.js
      User the code to add plus and minus and compare it to the single-product.ejs page inputs that are hidden
      Hidden values are values we will send to the server while non-hidden are to show to the user
 198. Next we need to add this script into our scripts partial so that it is loaded with the app.
-199. Reboot and test
+199. Reload and test
 200. Next we need to add a cart GET route and a cart page for the Cart.
 Let's start with the route
 201. Go to your cartRoutes.js and create a page with a route endpoint to show the cart
 202. Test to make sure the route works.
 Make sure the param route is last